pillowsofwind/LLM-CBRN-Risks/README.md

 # LLM-CBRN-Risks

-Please visit [our project page](https://llm-catastrophic-risks.github.io/) for a better overview of our research.
+📢Please visit [our project page](https://llm-catastrophic-risks.github.io/) for a better overview of our research.

-Full paper is available at [arXiv](https://arxiv.org/abs/2502.11355).
+📔Full paper is available at [arXiv](https://arxiv.org/abs/2502.11355).

 ## Getting Started